Our History

 The Pennsylvania SFI Implementation Committee was formed in 1995, and became “housed” within the Hardwood Lumber Manufacturers Association of Pennsylvania (now the Pennsylvania Forest Products Association) the following year.

-Like other Implementation Committee’s, the early focus was on the difficult work of establishing itself as an organization, generating operating funds, building broad support, and developing the collaborative programming that would achieve the new SFI Guidelines – specifically, logger training and landowner outreach.
+Like other Implementation Committee’s, the early focus was on the difficult work of establishing itself as an organization, generating operating funds, building broad support, and developing the collaborative programming that would achieve the new SFI Guidelines – specifically, logger training and forest landowner outreach.

 1996